cert-manager/website/content/en/docs/installation/upgrading/upgrading-0.11.12.md

 After addressing the following points, you should then follow the standard upgrade process [here](../).

-## Chanegs to the Vault Kubernetes Auth Mount Path
+## Changes to the Vault Kubernetes Auth Mount Path
 If you are using Kubernetes authentication for Vault `Issuers` then there has been a change to the required mount path.
 This value now requires the entire mount path.
 For example, if the previous path had been set to `kubernetes`, the